Welcome to our Website

 To liaise with and to represent the Association members’ interests with other organizations and agencies.

 Please read Frank Mills' excellent article for a detailed account of the History of the MLA covering the period from its beginnings in the early 1940's until Autumn 2014.

 2015 was a milestone year in the MLA's history.
 At the AGM in May 2015, the Lake Plan was approved by Special Resolution of the members, and set the Association upon a journey of increasing commitment, engagement, and relevance to the lake community.
 The 66 Actions of the Lake Plan will be progressed over the coming years.
 As a result of the various parallel activities and complexity introduced by the Lake Plan, it became evident that the Executive Committee required assistance.
 Three new Committees were established to focus the efforts of the Association and to free the Executive Committee to provide the necessary oversight and strategic direction.

-2016 promises to be a busy year.
-The Lake Plan will be progressed on many fronts, and the Association will undertake the Love Your Lake program over the summer, in concert with Watersheds Canada.
-We feel this will be a major accomplishment in providing valuable information on the status of our lakefront, and in assisting property owners to improve the health and viability of their waterfronts.
+2016 was a busy year.
+The Lake Plan was progressed on many fronts, and the Association undertook the Love Your Lake program over the summer, in concert with Watersheds Canada.
+We feel this was a major accomplishment in providing valuable information on the status of our lakefront, and in assisting property owners to improve the health and viability of their waterfronts.